ss1237/NMEP_sp23_HW1/WORKSHEET.md

 Be sure to also get the class names.
 You might notice that we don't have them loaded anywhere in the repo - feel free to fix it or just hack it together for now, the class names are in a file in the same folder as the hdf5 dataset.

-By running `main.py` with the flag `--vis`, we can specify a certain number of images to save.
+By running the command `python main.py --cfg=configs/resnet18_medium_imagenet.yaml --vis=10`, we can sample 10 random images and store their files in `/output/resnet18`.

 # Part 2: Models